-Music, dancing, the king’s rider and the Manor Court – it’s all coming up at this year’s Charter Day, which takes place on the first Saturday of March – in 2017, that’ll be 4th March.
+Music, dancing, the king’s rider and the Manor Court – it’s all coming up at this year’s Charter Day, which takes place on the first Saturday of March – in 2018, that’s be 3rd March.

 So what’s it all about?
 Well, on February 29th 1244, King Henry III signed Wellington’s first market charter.
 It was amongst the earliest awarded to a Shropshire town and, as a town that still boasts one of the biggest and busiest markets in the county eight centuries later, it’s an occasion worth marking.
 So, the first Saturday of March each year is celebrated as Charter Day.